Don’t let valuable tax deductions go down the drain. Attend our Dec. 11 webinar (or watch the recording) to discuss this content.

 Join us for our Oct.
 28 Webinar covering this blog, or watch the recording afterwards.

 Traders should consider general year-end planning strategies like deferring income and accelerating expenses, but they should also be aware of some other special tactics.
 In this article, I touch upon 20+ ideas for tax savings on your 2014 tax return.

+1. Avoid NIT if you can.
 As of Jan.
 1, 2013, if you have adjusted gross income (AGI) over $250,000 (married) and $200,000 (single), then additional investment income will be subject to the 3.8% Net Investment Income Tax (NIT).
 (Read Net Investment Income Tax.)

 2. Accelerate income to utilize lower tax brackets

 There are some situations where it’s better to accelerate income and defer expenses, such as if you happen to be in a low tax bracket in 2014 due to trading losses and or other types of expenses and losses.
 Take advantage of ordinary tax rates up to 28%, a good regular tax rate and the highest alternative minimum tax (AMT) rate.